liyu10000/PPG/segparts/EXPERIMENT.md

 ### Exp18 (12/10/2020)
  - Idea
 1. Train UNet on combined data, without aug.
 Use as UNet baseline.
+2. Train HorizonNet on combined data, without aug.
+Use as HorizonNet baseline.
+(Note in this exp the unmodified source code will be used.)
+3. Train proposed part-seg net.
+Three sets of exps: with only aug, with only range-aware loss, with two combined.
+(The first two exps serve as ablation studies.)
-2. Set aside 25 images randomly selected from set1 and set2 and use as test set.
+4. Set aside 25 images randomly selected from set1 and set2 and use as test set.
-3. The 10 separate test set will also be kept and tested.
+5. The 10 separate test set will also be kept and tested.

  - Config
-1. Train for 90 epochs, with 30 epochs a round.
+1. Train UNet: batch size 2 and 10.
+Train for 90 epochs, with 30 epochs a round.
+2. Train HorizonNet:

  - Result